STPA for Learning-Enabled Systems: A Survey and A New Practice

 \subsection{Survey Results}

 \paragraph{Attributes of Concern} Safety is the attribute that \gls{STPA} has traditionally focused on, with the main goal of identifying hazards and enhancing the safety of the applied system.
 With the advancement of \gls{ML}, in addition to safety, security and privacy have emerged as the two attributes of growing interest, which encompass guarding against external system breaches and noticing the privacy implications of system usage.
-This is exemplified by the development of STPA-sec \cite{PEREIRA2019302,9282673,9a073f7edfa248aaa88799b0116c480b,sharma_et_al:OASIcs:2019:10338} and STPA-priv \cite{8054835,7527748}, indicating the flexibility of \gls{STPA} in terms of accommodating attributes beyond safety.
+This is exemplified by the development of STPA-sec \cite{PEREIRA2019302,9282673,9a073f7edfa248aaa88799b0116c480b,sharma_et_al:OASIcs:2019:10338,10041909} and STPA-priv \cite{8054835,7527748}, indicating the flexibility of \gls{STPA} in terms of accommodating attributes beyond safety.
 STPA-sec focuses on analysing the vulnerability of the system to external attacks, while STPA-priv highlights the data privacy issues in the system.
 Reliability is also incorporated in \cite{AHN2022112643} which uses STPA to analyse human activities that affect the risk of human-machine interaction in probabilistic risk assessment.
-The effectiveness of STPA is exemplified in \cite{DAKWAT2018130}, where it is combined with model checking to offer a formal and unambiguous representation of the analysed system.